September 7, 2008

 It is hypothesized that an elementary particle is simply a standing enclosed electromagnetic wave with a half or whole number of wavelengths (λ).
 For each half number of λ the wave will twist 180° around its travel path, thereby giving rise to chirality.
 As for photons, the Planck constant (h) can be applied to determine the total energy (E): E = nhc/λ, where n = 1/2, 1, 3/2, 2, etc., and c is the speed of light in vacuum.
 The mass (m) can be expressed as a function of λ, since E = mc2 gives m = nh/cλ from the formula above.

-If the electric field of a wave is completely cancelled out by the wave itself, the particle will possess no charge.
-But if electric field vectors escape, the particle will be charged.
+A particle will possess no charge if the electric field of the looping wave is effectively canceled out by electric field vectors in opposite directions.
+If the sum of electric field vectors differ from zero the particle will be charged.
 Negative and positive values of charge arise from opposite chiralities.

 Like electric currents flowing in the same direction attract each other, also loops of electromagnetic waves attract.
 They align with the waves moving in the same direction and with their magnetic moments merging.